MaxHerbs/jekyll-instance/myblog/_posts/2024-10-18-deskOrnament.md

 ---
 layout: post
 title: "Desktop Telemetary"
-subtitle: "Building a small form-factor desktop device for traffic updates, the weather, and more."
+subtitle: "Building a small form-factor desktop device for traffic updates, monitoring the weather, and more."
 date: 2024-10-18
-background: '/img/posts/nixie-time-module/nixie-header.jpg'
+background: '/img/posts/desktop-telemetry/grafana-dash.jpg'
 ---
 ##### [The source and technical information about the project can be found in this github repository here](https://github.com/MaxHerbs/eta-ornament)

-At the time of writing this, this work is still ongoing and incomplete.
+At the time of writing this, this work is still ongoing and **very** incomplete.

 ---
 ## Motivation